klekomtsev/springboard/README.md

 **pyspark_project/** -> Spark datasets and dataframes, Spark SQL, binary classifiaction models using Spark ML: linear regression, XGBoost, random forest.
 In application to "Adult dataset" from UCI repository: https://archive.ics.uci.edu/ml/datasets/adult

+## Take-home challenges.

+**ultimate_challenge/** -> data challenge on solving a customer retention problem using machine learning and statistical experiments/hypothesis testing.

+**relax_challenge/** -> data challenge on predicting most important factors in customer adoption/retention using logistic regression in statsmodels and random forest in sklearn.

 If Jupyter notebook is not rendering correctly please use: https://nbviewer.jupyter.org